Your first choice is Gulliver’s Travels by Jonathan Swift.

-Well, in the first place it is very funny.
-We read it first as kids as an adventure story, without understanding the political context in Europe or the philosophical context.
+In the first place, it is very funny.
+We read it first as an adventure story, when we were kids, without understanding the political context in Europe or the philosophical context.
 Then when we read it again as adults we realise that Swift is having a good deal of fun here.
 Just the religious allegory with the Big-enders and the Little-enders and the idea of people who live for ever.
 And don’t they just turn out to be the kind of people who live for ever today?
 They show every sign of Alzheimer’s.

 When did you first read it?